 Things made of plastic litter the Earth.
-Plastic is everywhere today — worst of all, it’s in the grocery aisles.
-Plastic serves worthwhile purposes, but I’m concerned about its over-use in terms of health and pollution.
-Are you?
-Find out how to make a difference.
+Plastic is everywhere — worst of all, it’s entering our food web.
+Plastic serves worthwhile purposes, but its over-use affects our health and pollutes the planet.

 There was a time when people shunned the cheap plastic alternatives.